apenella/go-docker-builder/README.md

 }
 ```

-`DockerBuildCmd` sturct contains all the details to run a build.
+The `DockerBuildCmd` element is the responsible to run the docker build.
+On this struct there is `DockerPushOptions` attribute that contains the options to push images once its build is finished.
 ```go
 type DockerBuildCmd struct {
 	// Writer to write the build output